 Pregnant but worried about possible chromosome conditions?
 We offer the very latest in non-invasive prenatal testing which assesses the risks of conditions such as Down’s Syndrome.
-Noninvasive prenatal tests like Serenity NIPT have been shown to perform better than traditional prenatal screening methods, and they avoid the risk of miscarriage associated with invasive diagnostic procedures like amniocentesis and chorionic villus sampling (CVS).
+Noninvasive prenatal tests like PrenatalSafe NIPT have been shown to perform better than traditional prenatal screening methods, and they avoid the risk of miscarriage associated with invasive diagnostic procedures such as amniocentesis and chorionic villus sampling (CVS).

 Anyone can come to us for this test, whether you’ve had successful treatment with us, at another clinic, or have conceived naturally.

-The new Serenity non-invasive prenatal test is a simple, non-invasive blood test.
+The PrenatalSafe non-invasive test is a simple, non-invasive blood test.
 Available from 10 weeks of pregnancy, it involves a sample of your blood being taken by our nurses at our clinic.
 This sample is then sent for analysis to a specialist laboratory in the UK.

 - Trisomy 13 (Patau Syndrome)